-The drug might not be covered at all.
+□ The drug might not be covered at all.
 Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered.
-The drug is covered, but there are extra rules or restrictions on coverage for that drug.
-A S

-The drug is covered, but there are extra rules or restrictions on coverage for that drug.
+- □ The drug is covered, but there are extra rules or restrictions on coverage for that drug.
 As explained in Section 4, some of the drugs covered by the plan have extra rules to restrict their use.
 For example, you might be required to try a different drug first, to see if it will work, before the drug you want to take will be covered for you.
 Or there might be limits on what amount of the drug (number of pills, etc.) is covered during a particular time period.
-In some cases, you may want us to waive the restriction for you.
+In some cases, you may want us to waive the restriction for you. - □ The drug is covered, but it is in a cost-sharing tier that makes your cost-sharing more expensive than you think it should be.
+The plan puts each covered drug into one of 4 different cost-sharing tiers.
+How much you pay for your prescription depends in part on which cost-sharing tier your drug is in.